 But some would suggest that the change of scenery could provide added benefits to the experience of walking.
 Studies have shown that walking in comfortable settings can improve the cognitive abilities of seniors.

-Fortunately for Richmond area seniors there are plenty of opportunities to walk in safe and pleasant surroundings.
+Fortunately for the Richmond, Va. area there are plenty of opportunities to walk in safe and pleasant surroundings.